GabrielF98/GRBSNWebtool/README.md

 1. [Forking](https://github.com/GabrielF98/GRBSNWebtool/fork) this repository.
 2. Add your files directly to the source folder for that particular GRB-SN.
 These source files can be found at [Webtool/static/SourceData](https://github.com/GabrielF98/GRBSNWebtool/tree/master/Webtool/static/SourceData).
 Any files uploaded should be of .txt format where possible.
 3. Ensure that the citation file for the GRB-SN is updated correctly after data is added.
 4. Submit a pull request.
-The pull request should contain the names of the uploaded files, the type of data contained in the files, the citations for the files and any other relevant information.
+The pull request should contain:
+       * Name of source(s) for which data is being added.
+       * Name(s) of the uploaded file(s).
+       * Type of data contained in each file.
+       * The citation for the data source for each file.
+       * Any other relevant information.

 An example of a well formatted text file is provided below, please format text files in a similar fashion where possible to make it easier to add data to the tool.
 This example was adapted from the text files provided for the optical data for SN2020bvc from _'Near-Infrared and Optical Observations of Type IC SN2020oi and broad-lined IC SN2020bvc: Carbon Monoxide, Dust and High-Velocity Supernova Ejecta'_ [Rho et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...908..232R%2F/abstract).